Instructions for Authors

 Statement of Policy

-The Wenner-Gren Foundation for Anthropological Research sponsors Current Anthropology in order to create a worldwide community of scholars that transcends national borders and parochial intellectual orientations.
+Current Anthropology is sponsored by the Wenner-Gren Foundation for Anthropological Research and was originally established in 1959 to create a worldwide community of scholars that transcends national borders and parochial intellectual orientations.

 Formatting Electronic Files

 - Zip (e.g., "archive.zip")

 - Unix tar (e.g., "archive.tar" or compressed with a gzip as "archive.tar.gz" or "archive.tgz")

 - WinRAR archives (“.rar”)

 - gzip (e.g., "ms.doc.gz")

 Electronic Enhancement Formats

 - Short sound files should be submitted as Wav (.wav), Audio Interchange File Format (.aiff), MP3 (.mp3), MPEG (.mpg), Quicktime (.mov, .qt), or AVI (.avi) files.